containeroo/cloudflare-operator/docs/content/operations.md

 ## Metrics

-When installing cloudflare-operator with helm, set the following values to enable metrics:
+When installing cloudflare-operator with helm, set the following values to enable metrics and Prometheus rules:

 ```yaml
 metrics: